WHEN IS A SYSTEM SECURE?

 The world of IT infrastructure is intimately familiar with virtual machines (VMs) for dynamically dividing large amounts of server hardware to run different applications and improving the total cost of ownership (TCO) on IT investments.
 Increasingly, this technology is shifting from inside premises to cloud infrastructure and, in time, we will see this infrastructure reside between the cloud and the Enterprise.
-Yes the infamous “Edge” word!
+Yes, the infamous “Edge” word.

+At a high level, a secure system is a system that behaves precisely as the IT stakeholder expects it to and is resilient to subversive attempts to change its behavior over the lifetime of the system.
 More concretely, it is a system running on an authentic processor that hands control to the software platform in an authentic state—the platform then enforces a policy consistent with the stakeholders expected behavior and is resilient to subversive change attempt from all exposed interfaces.

 Regardless of what security technology IT stakeholders choose to invest in, it is important to understand that at the bottom of any IT security solution is a processor and resource management software that security features inherit.
 Far too often the foundational integrity properties of CPU and software platform level services are taken for granted.